Pattern Rigidity and the Hilbert-Smith Conjecture: Preliminaries

 \begin{question} Given a quasi-isometry $q$ of two such pairs $(G_i, H_i)$ ($i = 1, 2$) pairing a $(G_1, H_1)$-symmetric pattern $\JJ_1$ with a $(G_2, H_2)$-symmetric pattern $\JJ_2$, does there exist an abstract commensurator $I$ which performs the same pairing? \end{question}

 The study of this question was initiated by Schwartz \cite{schwartz_pihes}, \cite{schwarz-inv}, where $G$ is a lattice in a rank one symmetric space.
-The paper \cite{schwartz_pihes} deals with symmetric patterns of convex sets whose limit sets are single points, and \cite{schwarz-inv} deals with symmetric patterns of convex sets (geodesics) whose limit sets consist of two points.
-In \cite{biswas-mj}, Biswas and Mj generalized Schwarz' result to certain Duality and PD subgroups of rank one symmetric spaces.
+The paper \cite{schwartz_pihes} deals with symmetric patterns of convex sets (horoballs) whose limit sets are single points, and \cite{schwarz-inv} deals with symmetric patterns of convex sets (geodesics) whose limit sets consist of two points.
+In \cite{biswas-mj}, Biswas and Mj generalized Schwartz' result to certain Duality and PD subgroups of rank one symmetric spaces.
 In \cite{bi}, Biswas completely solved the pattern rigidity problem for $G$ a uniform lattice in real hyperbolic space and $H$ any infinite quasiconvex subgroup of infinite index in $G$.
 However, all these papers used, in an essential way, the linear structure of the groups involved, and the techniques fail for $G$ the fundamental group of a general closed negatively curved manifold.
 (This point is specifically mentioned by Schwartz in \cite{schwarz-inv}).
 Further, the study in \cite{schwartz_pihes}, \cite{schwarz-inv}, \cite{biswas-mj}, \cite{bi} boils down to the study of a single pattern-preserving quasi-isometry between pairs $(G_1,H_1)$ and $(G_2,H_2)$.
 We propose a different perspective in this paper by studying the full group $PPQI(G,H)$ of pattern-preserving (self) quasi-isometries of a pair $(G,H)$ for $G$ a hyperbolic group and $H$ any infinite quasiconvex subgroup of infinite index.
-The features of $G$ that we shall use are general enough to go beyond the linear context while at the same time strong enough to ensure rigidity in certain contexts.
-Some of the ingredients of this paper are: \\ 1) The boundary of a Poincare duality hyperbolic group is a generalized manifold by a Theorem of Bestvina-Mess \cite{bestvina-mess}.\\ 2) The algebraic topology of homology manifolds imposes restrictions on what kinds of groups may act on them by Theorems of Newman \cite{newman}, Smith \cite{smith3} and Yang \cite{yang-p}. \\ 3) Boundaries of hyperbolic groups equipped with the visual metric also have a metric measure space structure with the property that they are Ahlfors regular.\\ 4) Quasiconformal analysis can be conducted in the general context of Ahlfors regular metric spaces.\\ 5) A combinatorial cross-ratio can be constructed on the boundary of a hyperbolic group in the presence of a codimension one subgroup.\\ Of these ingredients, the first two come from (a somewhat forgotten chapter of) algebraic topology, the next two from a very active new area of analysis on metric measure spaces, while the last comes from geometric group theory proper.
-Topological actions of finite groups on manifolds and homological consequences of actions of $p$-adics on manifolds form the two main ingredients for a proof of the Hilbert-Smith conjecture for bi-Lipschitz \cite{repovs} and quasiconformal \cite{martin-hs} actions.
-We first generalize the result of Martin \cite{martin-hs} to Ahlfors regular metric spaces and obtain the following.
+The features of $G$ that we shall use are general enough to go beyond the linear context while at the same time being strong enough to ensure rigidity in certain contexts.
+Some of the ingredients of this paper are: \\ 1) The boundary of a Poincare duality (PD for short) hyperbolic group is a homology manifold (cf. Definition \ref{d:gm}) by a Theorem of Bestvina-Mess \cite{bestvina-mess}.\\ 2) The algebraic topology of homology manifolds imposes restrictions on what kinds of groups may act on them by Theorems of Newman \cite{newman}, Smith \cite{smith3} and Yang \cite{yang-p}. \\ 3) Boundaries of hyperbolic groups equipped with the visual metric also have a metric measure space structure with the property that they are Ahlfors regular (cf. Definition \ref{ahlforsreg-def}).\\ 4) Quasiconformal analysis can be conducted in the general context of Ahlfors regular metric spaces.\\ 5) A combinatorial cross-ratio can be constructed on the boundary of a hyperbolic group in the presence of a codimension one subgroup.
+(Roughly speaking these are subgroups whose Cayley graphs coarsely separate the Cayley graph of the group.
+See first paragraph of Section \ref{codimone} for a formal definition of codimension one subgroups.)\\ We refer the reader to \cite{hock-young}, p.
+145, for details on topological dimension and \cite{davis-pd} for details on PD groups.